Le Struthof

 Struthof was built in the Vosges Mountains close to the village of Natzwiller (the full name of the camp was Natzweiler-Struthof), and was used from 1941 to 1944.

-Struthof was not a camp of mass-extermination, but still approximately 25,000 people died in the camp, from malnutrition and overwork, and medical experiments.
+Struthof was not a camp of mass-extermination, but approximately 25,000 people still died in the camp, from malnutrition and overwork, and medical experiments.
 A gas chamber was also built nearby.
 Those imprisoned were frequently political prisoners and resistance fighters.

 Prisoners were often brought to Struthof under the 'Night and Fog' ruling of Nazi Germany: